Explore The Magic Of The World's Largest Inland Delta, Teeming With Wildlife

 - Altitude: 930m - 1000m above sea level

-- Location: meandering waterways in Northwestern region of Botswana near Maun
+- Location: meandering waterways in the Northwestern region of Botswana near Maun

 - Accommodation: Lodges In The Okavango Delta